Kitware/SMTK/doc/userguide/resource/copy-template-update.rst

 * **updated** (which produces a new resource whose UUIDs match the source but whose template version has been updated).

-See the :smtk:`clone <smtk::resource::Resource::clone>`, :smtk:`copyStructure <smtk::resource::Resource::copyStructure>`,
+See the :smtk:`clone <smtk::resource::Resource::clone>`, :smtk:`copyInitialize <smtk::resource::Resource::copyInitialize>`,
-and :smtk:`copyRelations <smtk::resource::Resource::copyRelations>` methods for details on how to carry these tasks out.
+and :smtk:`copyFinalize <smtk::resource::Resource::copyFinalize>` methods for details on how to carry these tasks out.
 Note that, as with supports for template type and version information, the ability to clone and copy resources must be implemented by subclasses of the base resource class.